netdata/blog/content/posts/how-to-netdata-cloud.md

 ---
 title: "How to sign up for and use Netdata Cloud"
 summary: "Netdata Cloud is the future of distributed health and performance monitoring.
 Learn how to sign up for and use Netdata Cloud with your nodes."
-date: 2019-05-21
+date: 2019-06-13
 author: "Joel Hans"
 cover: "how-to-netdata-cloud.png"
 tags: ["How-to"]
 categories: []
-draft: true
+draft: false
 ---

 As we’ve mentioned in our announcement post (read [Introducing Netdata Cloud: our vision for distributed health and performance monitoring](https://blog.netdata.cloud/posts/netdata-cloud-announcement/)), we’re excited to finally be showing the Netdata community what we’ve been so hard at work on over the last few months.

 If you want to know more details about what Netdata Cloud is, how it will work, the features it will have, and how our work on it will affect the open-source Netdata agent (hint: they’re going to make each other better), be sure to check out the [official announcement](https://blog.netdata.cloud/posts/netdata-cloud-announcement/).
 But, to be clear, **Netdata Cloud is entirely free for all Netdata users**.

+Signing up for a Netdata Cloud account is easy—let's get started.

 <!--more-->

-In this post, we’re going to walk through the process of signing up for a Netdata Cloud account, how to connect distributed Netdata agents, and how to quickly navigate through data about an entire Netdata-monitored infrastructure.
+If you've already created an account on Netdata Cloud and have accessed the Nodes view, but are looking for more information on how to connect additional agents or better sort through the nodes you've connected, take a look at our [guide for using the Nodes view](/posts/using-netdata-nodes-view/).

+If you run a [private registry](https://docs.netdata.cloud/registry/#run-your-own-registry) instead of the public registries run by Netdata, be sure to read our caveats and tips at the [bottom of this post](#netdata-cloud-the-netdata-registry-and-private-registries).

-Getting started with Netdata Cloud
+## Getting started with Netdata Cloud

 There is only one prerequisite to using Netdata Cloud: A working Netdata agent.

-If you don’t have one running yet, be sure to check out our [quick start](https://github.com/netdata/netdata#quick-start) or [installation guides](https://github.com/netdata/netdata/tree/master/packaging/installer#installation) for more information.
+If you don’t have one running yet, be sure to check out our [quick start](https://docs.netdata.cloud/#quick-start) or [installation guides](https://docs.netdata.cloud/packaging/installer/) for more information.

 Once you have a Netdata agent running, or connect to the web dashboard of your Netdata agent by navigating your browser of choice to `http://SERVER-IP:19999`.
 You’ll see a screen much like this one: